 In December 2019, jurors in California ordered Kite Therapeutics—a subsidiary of Gilead—to pay over $752 million to Juno Therapeutics (now part of Bristol-Myers Squibb) and the Memorial Sloan Kettering Cancer Center over allegations that the company’s flagship CAR-T therapy, YESCARTA®, violated an MSKCC patent licensed by its competitor.
 As the only other marketed CAR-T therapy is Novartis’ KYMRIAH® (tisagenlecleucel), this event was a significant blow to the CAR-T therapy market as a whole.

 Agreement between cell therapy developers and policymakers on how to best track the long-term impact of CAR-T therapies has also proven elusive.
 In February, the U.S. Centers for Medicare & Medicaid Services (CMS) proposed that coverage of CAR-T therapies should include a clinical study monitoring how patients are doing at least two years following treatment.
-This approach raised concerns that CAR-T administration would be limited to larger cancer centers, limiting the number of patients who would have access to the therapies they need.
+This approach raised concerns that CAR-T administration would be limited to larger cancer centers.
+That could limit the number of patients who would have access to the therapies they need.

 In August, CMS finalized a decision to cover administration of FDA-approved CAR-T therapies for those receiving Medicare benefits.
 The final decision—arriving after significant delays— removed the stringent outcomes data tracking first proposed earlier in the year, but the initial promise to monitor patient outcomes remained.
 While manufacturers endorsed this decision as an important stride toward enabling patient access to CAR-T therapies, concerns about cost remain.
 To improve patient access to CAR-T therapies in 2020 and beyond, additional research into patient outcomes data is required if lower costs and improved rates of coverage are to be reached.

-Through our research partner, the CIBMTR® (Center for International Blood and Marrow Transplant Research®), Be The Match BioTherapies facilitates critical observational and interventional research, resulting in industry-leading data collection and analysis on over 500,000 patient outcomes.
+Through our research partner, the CIBMTR® (Center for International Blood and Marrow Transplant Research®), we facilitate critical observational and interventional research, resulting in industry-leading data collection and analysis on over 500,000 patient outcomes.
 Currently, the CIBMTR is the trusted research and outcomes partner for Kite Therapeutics (YESCARTA®) and Novartis (KYMRIAH®).